Help with Depression

 Creativity Supports a Stronger Immune System

-Science is still debating what you should eat and what to avoid to save yourself from a COVID-19 infection.
+Science is still debating the causes of a viral infection.
 But science generally agrees that doing creative tasks like writing increases the CD4+ lymphocyte in your system which leads to improved immunity of the body to fight against bacteria and viruses.

 Creativity Brings Happiness